sahandurairaj/sahan-s-profillo/README.md

 ---

+I have won the 3rd place in soccer bot at technoxian

+---

 ## 📈 Progress

 I update my progress weekly.
 This repository will be continuously updated throughout the program to document my projects, learning, experiments, challenges, solutions, achievements, and progress.